 And the biggest challenge was the longevity of the ink.
 Because the Iris 3047 had been designed for the printing of short-term proofs, the dye-based inks initially available had poor light-stability and were prone to fading.
 The industry responded with dye-based ink-sets with improved longevity, but this longevity was still limited to a few years.
 Eventually, newer ink-sets and improved substrates were developed that extended the life of the prints.

 But a truly 'archival-quality' digital print system was still to come.

 The invention of the term "Giclée"

-The Iris printer was revolutionary, but the design of the heads meant that it could only work with dye-based inks.
-While the longevity of the Iris inks had improved dramatically, it was only with the switch to pigment-based inks that archival grade prints would be possible.
-This switch started to happen in 1999 when Epson released the Stylus Pro 9500 model of large-format machines.
-These machines cost much less then the Iris, they operated on a 'drop-on-demand' piezoelectric technology, they used pigment inks, they could load just about any type of media and were easy to operate.
-The end of the might Iris was in sight.
+The Iris 3047 printer was revolutionary, but the design of the heads meant that it could only work with dye-based inks.
+While the longevity of the Iris inks had improved dramatically, it was only with the switch to pigment-based inks that archival-quality digital prints would be possible.

+Canon, Epson and HP had all been developing new printers to meet the exploding world of digital imaging.
+A major breakthrough happened in 1999 with the release of the Epson Stylus Pro 9500 large-format inkjet printer.
+The new generation of inkjet printers cost much less then the Iris 3047, they operated on a 'drop-on-demand' technology, they had more inks which meant a wider colour gamut, they could load just about any type of media and they were easy to operate.
+Notably they used pigment ink, greatly improving the light-fastness of the prints.
+The end of the mighty Iris 3047 was in sight.

 Photographer Greg Gorman prints one of his images of Sharon Stone using his Epson 9800 printer, at his home in Los Angeles, in 2006.

-In August 2005, Graham Nash and R Mac Holbert donated their original Iris 3047 printer to The Smithsonian Museum, along with an Apple II computer.
+In August 2005, Nash and Holbert donated their original Iris 3047 printer to The Smithsonian Museum, along with an Apple II computer.

-Jeff Schewe: The Digital Print
+Jeff Schewe: The Digital Print.
+Peachpit Press, 2013